The Southern Highland Craft Guild’s

 - Not be currently enrolled in a college or university arts program

-- Work in a medium represented by the Guild (e.g. fiber, clay, wood, glass, etc.)
+- Work in a medium represented by the Southern Highland Craft Guild (e.g. clay, leather, glass, mixed media, wood, fiber, manmade materials, metal, natural materials, jewelry, and paper)

 - Be 18 years or older